FilipinoGambino/FilipinoGambino.github.io/_pages/about.md

 toc: false
 ---

-"Hello!
+Hello!
 My name is Nick Gorichs.
 I received my BS in Engineering Physics from the University of Wisconsin - Platteville, but in my last couple semesters I took up a machine learning Research Assistant role with Dr. Hynek Boril.
-Since then, I have been learning all that I can about machine learning so that I can pursue it full time."
+Since then, I have been learning all that I can about machine learning so that I can pursue it full time.